 The installation is also rather easy, and it shouldn’t take you more than half an hour.
 The filer head has quick-connect input and output openings, to which you attach the hoses.
 You then attach the filter simply by turning it about a fourth of the way around, and you’re done.
 Just make sure everything’s snug, or else you may end up with a mess.

 Using this doesn’t affect your flow rates either, as this gives you a flow rate of 1.5 gallons per minute.
 Considering that some of the other filter systems slow down the flow rate to half a gallon per minute, this flow rate isn’t bad at all.
+With easy installation, these inline water filters work great, and keep your water line proper, while providing you with a good taste and odor for your water.

 Now if you need a filtration system for your fridge, you shouldn’t be surprised that GE offers an option you can use.
 Don’t worry, this’ll work even if you don’t have a GE fridge.
 As long as you accept that this is only good for 6 months, this should work out fine.